wjsutton/wjsutton.github.io/content/project_walkthroughs/1_parkrun_report_walkthrough.md

 write.csv(new_data,'parkrun_data.csv',row.names = FALSE)
 ```

 However this is all results for all runners for the parkruns our club visited.
-Keeping the in mind the Tableau Public output is just our club results we can go ahead and filter by running club with:
+Keeping in mind the Tableau Public output is just our club results we can go ahead and filter by running club with:
 ```r
 # filter for West 4 Harriers running club then write csv
 library(dplyr)
 w4h_new_data <- new_data %>% filter(new_data$club=='West 4 Harriers')
 write.csv(w4h_new_data,'parkrun_data.csv',row.names = FALSE)
 ```
-Reducing the data to what is needed helps save space on Google Sheets and makes Tableau Public not have to work so hard processing our data.
+Reducing the data to what is needed helps save space on Google Sheets and makes Tableau Public not have to work so hard to process our data.

 ##### Upload to Google Sheets